xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ### $switch

-Contains the enumerator not the resulting values of a `Switch` statement.
-The `$switch` variable exists only while the `Switch` statement is running; it's deleted when the `switch` statement completes execution.
+Contains the enumerator not the resulting values of a `switch` statement.
+The `$switch` variable exists only while the `switch` statement is running; it's deleted when the `switch` statement completes execution.
 For more information, see [about_Switch](about_Switch.md).